DevelopingHCP/structural-pipeline/README.md

 * projection to sphere.

 ## Publication
-The pipeline is outlined in detail in:
+The pipeline is described in detail in:

 A. Makropoulos and E. C. Robinson et al. "The Developing Human Connectome Project: a Minimal Processing Pipeline for Neonatal Cortical Surface Reconstruction (<a href="http://biorxiv.org/content/early/2017/04/07/125526">link</a>)